teufelsGmbH/pxa_pm_importer/README.md

     property: 'title'
     # Custom field processor.
 If set processor take care of setting model property value, otherwise value will be set as simple string without any processing.
     processor: 'Pixelant\PxaPmImporter\Processors\StringProcessor'
-    # Only required is supported so far.
-But you can implement more
-    # Add custom class name here
-    # If just a name is provided extension will try to load it from validators folder
-    validation:
-        - required
     # Any other options will be passed as configuration array to processor
     customSetting: true
     anotherSettingValue: 123321